shanemcw/homebridge-amazondash-MAC/README.md

 	* `GNU nano` sequence
 		* control-x

-## Migrating from Versions Prior to 3.0.0
+## Migrating to 3.0.0 from Versions Prior to 3.0.0

 As of version 3.0.0, *Double Press* funtionality is enabled on a per-button basis.
 If you have been using *Double Press* functionality prior to version 3.0.0, re-enable this functionality as needed per-button via this plugin's settings.
-It is likely you'll need to remove those device's caches via the "Remove Single Cached Accesssory" function of the "Manage Cached Accessories" section of the Homebridge Settings accessible from the Homebridge UI's upper right menu icon.
+It is likely you'll need to remove those device's caches via the "Remove Single Cached Accesssory" function of the "Manage Cached Accessories" section of the Homebridge Settings accessible from the Homebridge UI's upper right "three dots" menu icon.